 For nearly eighty years Gracie Mansion has been known as the official residence of New York City’s Mayor, but this yellow wooden house on the Upper East Side of Manhattan has a storied history that begins way before the first Mayor moved in.
 Before a house was even built on the property inside what is now Carl Schulz Park, the land along the East River served as an important site for the Revolutionary War.
 The house was built in 1799 as a country home for the prosperous New York merchant Archibald Gracie.
 After the Gracies, ownership and the purpose of the home changed many times throughout the decades until finally in 1942 Mayor Fiorello H. La Guardia, moved into “The People’s House.”
-Untapped Cities Insiders recently got to tour the historic home on a private guided tour and learn some of the secrets hidden within.
+Untapped New York Insiders recently got to tour the historic home on a private guided tour and learn some of the secrets hidden within – join us for our next tour!
 Find out what we discovered here with the top ten secrets of Gracie Mansion:

 1. Gracie Mansion Became the Mayoral Residence for “National Security” Reasons